Pakistani Americans: Labor

+Discrimination and Negative Sentiments

 Since the September 11 attacks in 2001, Pakistani Americans began reporting incidents of discrimination, especially in places such as airports.
-After the September 11 attacks, some Pakistani Americans started identifying themselves as Indians (Pakistan was created through the partition of India in 1947).
+After the September 11 attacks, several Pakistani Americans started identifying themselves as Indians to avoid discrimination and for better business and economic opportunities.

+As a result of the November 2008 Mumbai terror attacks perpetrated by the Pakistan-based terrorist group Lashkar-e-Taiba, which killed 6 American citizens, as well as the killing of Osama bin Laden near the Pakistan Military Academy in Abottabad, there was a massive rise in anti-Pakistan sentiments.